 These generators might be familiar as the angular momentum operators from quantum mechanics.
-Indeed, SO(3) acts on functions over the sphere by rotating them, and its Lie algebra elements act as rotational derivatives.
+Indeed, SO(3) acts on functions on the sphere by rotating them, and its Lie algebra elements act as rotational derivatives.
 This action decomposes into irreducible representations.
-A basis for each irreducible representation of SO(3) is provided by spherical harmonics; each irreducible representation is referred to as a band of spherical harmonics.
-The real representations are odd-dimensional vector spaces, and the representation matrices $\rho(\cdot)$ are also called Wigner D-Matrices.
+A basis for each irreducible representation of SO(3) is provided by spherical harmonics; each irreducible representation is called a band of spherical harmonics.
+The real representations are odd-dimensional vector spaces, and the representation matrices $\rho(\cdot)$ are also referred to as Wigner D-Matrices.